On the covering radius of small codes versus dual distance: Introduction

 \subsection{Summary of results}

 For dual BCH codes $BCH(s,m)^\bot$, where $s\geq 3$ and $2s-2< 2^{m/2}$, we show that the $\Theta(\sqrt{\log{n}})$ gap can be eliminated by relaxing the covering requirement: instead of covering all the vectors in $\{0,1\}^n$, we can guarantee covering all but $o(1)$ fraction of them with radius $\frac{n}{2} - \Theta(\sqrt{sn\log{n}})$.
-More generally, we show that if a linear code has dual minimum distance at least $d$, where $d \geq 7$ is odd and sublinear in $n$, then for $n$ large enough, almost all the points in $\{0,1\}^n$ can be covered with radius $R \leq \frac{n}{2} - \sqrt{ \frac{1}{13}(d-5)n\log{\frac{n}{d-1}}}$.
+More generally, we show that if a linear code has dual minimum distance at least $d$, where $d = o(n)$, then for sufficiently large $d$, almost all points can be covered with radius $R\leq\frac{n}{2}-\Theta(\sqrt{dn\log{\frac{n}{d}}})$.
 This bound on $R-\frac{n}{2}$ asymptotically matches Tiet\"{a}v\"{a}inen lower bound up to factor less than $3$.
 It also asymptotically matches up to the same factor an adaptation of Tiet\"{a}v\"{a}inen lower bound to almost-all-coverings, i.e., compared to random linear codes, it is tight up to a constant factor less than $3$.
 The proof builds on the author's previous work on the weight distribution of cosets of linear codes with given bilateral minimum distance \cite{Baz15}.
+The {\em bilateral minimum distance} of a non-zero $\F_2$-linear code $D$ is the maximum $b$ such that all nonzero codewords have weights between $b$ and $n-b$, i.e., $b\leq |z|\leq n-b$, for each nonzero $z\in D$.

 We also simplify in this paper a part of the proof in \cite{Baz15} which makes it possible to extend the results in \cite{Baz15} as well as the above results from codes to probability distributions.
 In particular, we extend the above results on the almost-all covering radius from codes with dual distance $d$ to $(d-1)$-wise independent distributions, of which linear codes with dual distance $d$ are special cases.
-A probability distribution $\mu$ on $\{0,1\}^n$ is called {\em $k$-wise independent} if for $(x_1,\ldots, x_n)\sim \mu$, each $x_i$ is equally likely to be $0$ or $1$ and any $k$ of the $x_i$'s are statistically independent.
+A probability distribution $\mu$ on $\{0,1\}^n$ is called {\em $k$-wise independent} if for $(x_1,\ldots, x_n)\sim \mu$, each $x_i$ is equally likely to be $0$ or $1$ and any $k$ of the $x_i$'s are statistically independent \cite{Lub85,Vaz86}.
+Linear codes with dual distance at least $k+1$ are special cases of $k$-wise independent distributions.
+Namely, if $\mu$ is uniformly distributed on an $\F_2$-linear code $C\subset \F_2^n$, then $\mu$ being $k$-wise independent is equivalent to $C$ having dual minimum distance at least $k+1$.
 Note that the {\em covering radius of a probability distribution} on $\{0,1\}^n$ is interpreted as the covering radius of its support.